lupyuen/lupyuen.github.io/src/app.md

 _Every System Call to NuttX Kernel has its own Proxy Function?_

-Yep we can see the list of Auto-Generated __Proxy Functions__ for each System Call...
+Yep!
+We can see the Auto-Generated __Proxy Functions__ for each System Call...

 ```bash
 ## Proxy Functions called by `hello` app